Policy advocacy

 Policy advocacy is defined as active, covert, or inadvertent support of a particular policy or class of policies.
-Advocacy can include a variety of activities including, lobbying, litigation, public education, and forming relationships with parties of interest.
+Advocacy can include a variety of activities including, lobbying, litigation, public education, and capacity building (the forming relationships with parties of interest).
 Advocating for policy can take place from a local level to a state or federal government.
 For example, a local advocacy group in Brunswick, Georgia, Defenders of Wildlife, advocated for the passage of the H.R.
 5552 Migratory Bird Protection Act during 2020 when rollbacks to the bill were introduced from the Trump Administration.
 At the state level, advocacy for policy can be a joint effort between advocacy groups.
 In the United States, advocacy groups around the nation planned joint efforts to get the Uniform Partition of Heirs Property Act (UPHPA) signed into law in each of their respective states and in 2018, the bill was signed into law by Texas Governor Greg Abbott making it the tenth state to enforce this law.